When it comes to improving your game, most golfers think it’s an equipment issue.

 Weak Golf Grip

-The final type of grip is the weak grip.
 With a weak grip, your right hand is turned on top of the golf club, so that the V actually points left of center, toward your left ear or beyond.

 This grip is often used by players who want to hit a fade.
 A weak grip usually promotes an outside-to-inside swing path and left-to-right (fade) ballflight.